pushkarkumarvats/TheDecentralEye/roles/README.md

 **Discover different ways to contribute and find your place in TheDecentralEye community!**

-This folder contains information about various contribution roles and team positions within our project.
-Whether you're looking to contribute or seeking career guidance, understanding these roles will help you navigate both our community and the broader tech industry.
+This folder contains information about various contribution roles, team positions, and **future job opportunities** within our project and the broader tech industry.
+Whether you're looking to contribute, seeking career guidance, or searching for job opportunities, understanding these roles will help you navigate both our community and your career path.

+## 🚀 Job Opportunities & Future Roles

+**This is where future job roles and career opportunities will be posted!** Keep an eye on this section for:
+- 💼 **Open positions** within TheDecentralEye community projects
+- 🌟 **Partner company opportunities** shared by our network
+- 🔄 **Freelance and contract roles** submitted by community members
+- 📈 **Internship programs** and entry-level positions
+- 🤝 **Collaboration opportunities** on community projects

 ## 📋 What You'll Find Here